 9. Retention Rate

-There can be different types of retention:
+There are different types of retention:

-- Bracket retention – users are active within a particular time period.
+- Bracket retention: Users are active within a particular time period

 Based on the app type, you should select which retention to follow.
 For a gaming app, N-day retention is relevant – while for a movie booking or travel app, unbounded retention is more relevant.